TangoHotel399/github-pages/index.md

 ---
-title: Welcome to the Tango Hotel
+Welcome to the Tango Hotel
 ---